 Here's a good selection of article directories and dedicated tennis betting websites with quick links to the specific betting sections within them.

 • Independent tennis website TennisBetSite.com is the perfect place to keep up to date with live scores, final results, and upcoming matches and tournaments.

 • SBRForum.com has a number of well written and useful pages to help with your tennis betting selections, including articles, news, and player guides.

 • TennisBetting365.com is an interesting prediction site that contains a database which intends to predict the outcomes of matches, including the most likely winner and the number of points/games/sets that might be played.
 I haven't had a chance yet to try it out myself but will report back here when I do.
 At the very least it should lead to some high probability winning tennis bets.

-The great thing about having some money on the outcome of a tennis game, as with any form of sports betting, is in the additional enjoyment it brings to watching live events.
+Aside from this, the great thing about having some money on the outcome of a game, as with any form of sports betting, is in the additional enjoyment it brings to watching live events.

 Just watching your favourite player is often enough for an avid fan, but imagine having a few dollars, pounds, or euros on the outcome too.
 That definitely adds a new dimension to any game you'll be watching.

 Add to this the range of different bets you can make, and it's not hard to see the positives.